energywebfoundation/origin/README.md

 1. Make sure you are using Node 14.x.x
 2. Make sure have latest `@microsoft/rush` package manager installed.
+3. Make sure you have Java runtime installed

 ```shell
 npm install -g @microsoft/rush
 ```

 3. Install [Postgres](https://www.postgresql.org/download/) 12.x+ and create a new database named `origin`.